 Vivid creates a special brand of magic called ‘Light Art’.
 They use geeky sounding ‘installations and projections’ to dynamic and surreal effect.
 The focus will be around the Rocks, the Opera House and Harbour Bridge but there will be ‘light art’ seemingly everywhere.

 Every year is different.
 The technology advances, the expertise advances and the learned experience of transforming Sydney advances.
 Vivid and Sydney love each other, enjoy the show.

-The first thing most think of when comes to Vivid is the Sydney Opera House Sails.
-Last year there appeared to be a strong aboriginal theme including what I think were creatures from the Dreamtime crawling over the sails.
-It was really impressive.
-This year the projections will make the sails come alive with “Audio Creatures”.
-I like the sound of that.
-If you see only one thing go look at the Sydney Opera House.
+The first thing most think of when it comes to Vivid is the Sydney Opera House Sails.
+In prior years there has been a strong aboriginal theme including creatures from the Dreamtime crawling over the sails.
+This year the projections will once again make the sails come alive with a mesmerizing display of technology and art on an iconic stage.
+If you see only one thing go and look at the Sydney Opera House.
 Beautiful by day, beautifully alive by night.

 Vivid’s glowing heart might be in the CBD but its light touch reaches out to King’s Cross, Barangaroo, Chatswood, Newtown and Darlinghurst.
 2.3 million visited last year which is roughly half of the population of Sydney.
 So what happened to the other half?
 Come on folks, don’t miss out again, Sydney never looked this good!

 Did you know the first festival was only 11 ‘light’ years ago?
 Vivid started out as a modest festival of smart lighting!
 In some ways it hasn’t changed.
 Some of Australia’s brightest minds are behind some our smartest lights – or maybe that should be the other way around… Anyway, it’s unbelievable what’s been achieved.
 Come see for yourself.